Pattern Rigidity and the Hilbert-Smith Conjecture: Ahlfors Regular Metric Measure Spaces

-This establishes a uniform bound (independent of $r$) for the sum $\Sigma_{B \in \BB_r} (dia_{d_K} B)^\QQ$ and completes the proof. $\Box$
+This establishes a uniform bound (independent of $r$) for the sum $\Sigma_{B \in \BB_r} (dia_{d_K} 5B)^\QQ$ and completes the proof. $\Box$

-\begin{theorem} (See \cite{hewitt-ross1} , Ch II, Thm 7.1, Thm.
-7.3 p.
-60, ). \\ Let $G$ be a topological group.
+\begin{theorem} (See \cite{hewitt-ross1} , Ch II, Thms 7.1 - 7.6 p.
+60-61). \\ Let $G$ be a topological group.
 Then there exists an exact sequence with $G_0$ the connected component of the identity in $G$ and $H$ totally disconnected.
-If $G$, and hence $H$, is locally compact, then $H$ contains arbitrarily small compact open subgroups, i.e. for every neghborhood $U$ of the identity in $H$, there is a compact open subgroup $K \subset U \subset H$. \end{theorem}
+If $G$, and hence $H$, is locally compact, then $H$ contains arbitrarily small compact open subgroups (i.e. for every neighborhood $U$ of the identity in $H$, there is a compact open subgroup $K$ contained in $U $). \end{theorem}

-Moreover the structure of $G_0$ is well-known thanks to Montgomery amd Zippin (\cite{mz}, Thm 4.6, which implies the famous theorem that a locally compact topological group without {\it small subgroups} is a Lie group.)
+Moreover the structure of $G_0$ is well-known thanks to Montgomery and Zippin (\cite{mz}, Thm 4.6) and Gleason \cite{gleason}.